Motocross: FIM Motocross World Championship

 The FIM Grand Prix Motocross World Championship is predominantly held in Europe, but also includes events in North America, South America, Asia, Australia, and Africa.
 It is the major Motocross series worldwide.
 There are three classes: MXGP for 450cc machines, MX2 for 250cc machines, and Women's MX.
 Competitions consist of two races which are called motos with a duration of 30 minutes plus two laps.

 AMA Motocross Championship

 The AMA Motocross Championship begins in mid May and continues until late August.
-The championship consists of twelve rounds at twelve major tracks all over the continental United States.
+The championship consists of eleven rounds at eleven major tracks all over the continental United States.
 There are three classes: the 250cc Motocross Class for 150–250 cc 4-stroke machines, the 450cc Motocross Class for 251–450 cc 4-stroke machines and a 250cc Women's Class, using the same rules as men's 250cc.
 Race events take place over two motos of 30 minutes plus two laps each.